AntonyHockin/cp3407-project/cp3407-project-v2023-main/user_stories/User Story 1 - Create a User Profile.md

 ## Assumptions (if any):

 ## Description: A user may fill out a form, including submitting their name, email, and password to become a renter/rentee.
-Description-v1: Used a user registration plug-in to extend the original WordPress capabilities

 ## Tasks (Iteration 1).